 “Not to panic,” he tells the Stones.
 “It’s probably not a stroke, just residual impairment from the venom and all the medication.
 We’ll run a scan to make sure he doesn’t have a brain bleed.”

 I sit with the Stones while John Boy has the scan.
 I need to apologize for putting their son in danger.
-I worry they think it’s my fault.
+I am sure they think it’s my fault.
 I’m still furious at that preacher for cursing us as non-believers when he almost killed my boyfriend.
 We are so naïve.

 “Don’t blame yourself, Tim.
 Johnny’s always been impetuous.
 We over-protected him.
 He’s our baby.”